TJCoding/Enhanced-Image-Colour-Transfer-2/README.md

 ![Composite of Flowers Image: Inputs and Outputs](Documents/Images/Flowers_composite.jpg?raw=true)

-A web app implementing these methods is available [here](https://github.com/TJCoding/Image-Colour-Transfer-Processing-Executable).
+A web app implementing these methods is available[here](https://www.dustfreesolutions.com/CT/CT.html).

-An executable for the 'Further Enhanced-Image-Colour-Transfer' processing  is available [here](https://www.dustfreesolutions.com/CT/CT.html).
+An executable for the 'Further Enhanced-Image-Colour-Transfer' processing  is available [here](https://github.com/TJCoding/Image-Colour-Transfer-Processing-Executable).

-*Please star this respository if you find either of these facilities to be useful.*
+*Please star this respository if you find either of these facilities to be commendable.*